What Are Some of the Most Common Yellow Teeth Causes?

 7. Drinks

-8. Use of certain medications and supplements
+8. Use of certain medicines and supplements

 9. Bruxism